DioxusLabs/docsite/docs-src/0.4/en/router/index.md

 Whether you are building a website, desktop app, or mobile app, splitting your app's views into "pages" can be an effective method for organization and maintainability.

 For this purpose, Dioxus provides a router.
-Use the `cargo add` command to add the dependency:
+Use the `cargo add` command to add the dependancy:

 ```sh
 cargo add dioxus-router